Stevie Farrell – Manager

 His first coaching role saw him take the top job at Cumnock Juniors in March 2009, as successor to former Blues boss Campbell Money.
 In December 2012, Farrell was appointed assistant manager of Stranraer, and along with Aitken steered the club clear of relegation, before helping the club to the playoffs in 2013/14 and 2014/15.

-After a successful year and a half as Aitken's assistant at Championship side Dumbarton, Farrell returned to Stair Park in January 2017 and guided the club out of the relegation zone to a 7th place finish.
+After a successful year and a half as Aitken’s assistant at Championship side Dumbarton, Farrell returned to Stair Park in January 2017 and guided the Blues clear of relegation in three successive seasons, before the club’s unfortunate demotion in 2019/20.

-Larger than life character Eric has made a big impact on the development of several top-drawer Blues keepers in recent years, including David Mitchell, Cameron Belford and Max Currie.
+A larger than life character, Eric Phillips has made a big impact on the development of several top-drawer Blues keepers in recent years, including David Mitchell, Cameron Belford and Max Currie.